hewison-chris/agora-cl-docs/website/docs/security-best-practices.md

 ## Slash avoidance
-The Ethereum network penalizes malicious behavior with a slashing mechanism that burns staked Ethereum [<a href='#footnote-7'>7</a>].
+The Agora network penalizes malicious behavior with a slashing mechanism that burns staked BOA [<a href='#footnote-7'>7</a>].
 Generally speaking, unless you deliberately act maliciously or over-engineer for redundancy, you won’t be slashed.

 It’s very important for you to understand that **simple setups that occasionally experience downtime** are far better for you - and for the network - than complex highly-available architectures.

 This is because **the easiest way to get slashed is to run your validating keys in two places at the same time**.
 This can happen if you don’t exercise extreme caution when configuring your validator client [<a href='#footnote-8'>8</a>].
 This can also happen if you configure a “failover instance” that prematurely comes online, accidentally signaling malicious intent to the broader network.

-Put simply: Ethereum gently discourages downtime with paper cuts.
+Put simply: Agora gently discourages downtime with paper cuts.
 But it uses a ruthless banhammer to punish clones, and it doesn’t have any way to distinguish between accidental clones and real, malicious clones.
 So it’s best to keep it simple and expect some paper cuts.

  - **Essential**: Never run your validating keys in two places at the same time.
  - **Essential**: Avoid over-engineering your validator setup.
 Keep it simple so your validator doesn't accidentally behave maliciously.